FitzsimmonsCM/APAeval/execution_workflows/Aptardi/APtardi_snakemake/README.md

 {Describe output files and postprocessing steps if necessary.}

-The output of Aptardi is a new gtf file.
-This new file incorporates transcripts identified by Aptardi.
+The output of Aptardi is a gtf/gff file.
+The output includes all original transcript structures from the original transcriptome, in addition to the annotation identified by the program.
 For compatibility with other programs, we have added a step to convert the gtf to a bedfile format.

 ## Notes

 {Notes about the METHOD.
 e.g. Did you have to adjust the method's source code?}

-Aptardi does not evaluate intron junctions.
+- Aptardi does not evaluate intron junctions.
 It only evaluates 3'terminal exons and annotates the ends of these transcripts.
+- The built-in model defines